Siege of Fort Zeelandia: Siege

 In December, deserting German mercenaries brought Koxinga word of low morale among the garrison, and he launched a major assault on the fort, which was ultimately repelled.
 In January 1662, a German sergeant named Hans Jurgen Radis defected to give Koxinga critical advice on how to capture the fortress from a redoubt whose strategic importance had gone hitherto unnoticed by the Chinese forces.
 Koxinga followed his advice and the Dutch redoubt fell within a day.
 This claim of a defector appears in a post hoc account of the siege written by Frederick Coyett, whom scholars have noted sought to absolve the author of responsibility for the defeat.
 A Swiss soldier also writes about the betrayal independently.
 Ming records make no mention of any defector or German named Hans Jurgen Radis.
-The Ming dynasty had in the past dispatched work crews to salvage cannons from European shipwrecks and reverse engineer them.

 On 12 January 1662, Koxinga's fleet initiated another bombardment, while the ground forces prepared to assault the fort.
 With supplies dwindling and no sign of reinforcement, Coyett finally ordered the hoisting of the white flag and negotiated terms of surrender, a process that was finalized on February 1.
 On the 9th of February, the remaining Dutch East India Company personnel left Taiwan; all were allowed to take with them their personal belongings, as well as provisions sufficient for them to reach the nearest Dutch settlement.